awslabs/sockeye/tutorials/seqcopy/README.md

                          -o seqcopy_model
 ```

-This will train a 1-layer RNN model with a bidirectional LSTM as the encoder side and a uni-directional LSTM
+This will train a 1-layer RNN model with a bidirectional LSTM as the encoder and a uni-directional LSTM
 as the decoder.
 The RNNs have 64 hidden units and we learn embeddings of size 32.
 Looking at the log we can see that our training data was assigned to buckets according to their